layla7/Dockerfile/README.md

 * rsync==3.1.3
 * lftp==4.8.4

-Because we usually mount the local partition to the container and write some files on it, There is a need to set `USER` as a non-root user.
+If you need to install additional packages, just modify `install.sh` which automatically install all the packages you specify.

+When we mount a local volume to the container, the ownership of created files or directories belongs to the root user if we don't specify `USER` in Dockerfile.
+This is a problem because this ownership still belongs to the root user even if we access those files or directories from outside of the container.
+In order to solve this problem, you should build this image using `--build-arg` to add and use a non-root user.
 To build this image, run
 ```
-docker build -f Dockerfile.NGC.DGX [--build-arg USER=$(id -un)] [-t name:tag] PATH
+docker build -f Dockerfile.NGC.DGX [--build-arg USERNAME=your_username --build-arg PASSWORD=your_password] [-t name:tag] PATH
 ```
-The default setting for `USER`, `UID`, and `GID` is `docker`, `1000`, `1000`, respectively.
-If your account has different ones, you have to specify them by `--build-arg`.
+If you omit those `--build-arg` arguments, there only exists the root user.

 ## Dockerfile_base
 * ubuntu==20.04